eerolanguage/eero/xcodesupport/Xcode4/README.markdown

 **Limitations**

 * Syntax colorizing is limited to lexical (keyword-based) parsing.
 Semantic recognition of types, functions, etc., is not supported.
-* Autocompletion is not supported (only partially working).
+* Autocompletion is not fully supported.
+Xcode will autocomplete certain identifiers, but there isn't full recognition of classes and their methods.
 * "Live issues" (on-the-fly compiling) is not currently supported.
-* ARC linker problem in Xcode 4.3.1, must disable to build.
-Under investigation.